schnerring/infrastructure-core/README.md

 - `Key Vault Administrator` and `Key Vault Secrets Officer` roles to manage secrets
 - `Key Vault Secrets User` to read secrets

-I like to manage these assignments with the Azure Portal and not Terraform.
+I like to manage these role assignments with the Azure Portal and not add them to the Terraform state.

-### Initialize
+### Initialize the Terraform Backend

 Initialize the [Terraform azurerm backend](https://www.terraform.io/docs/language/settings/backends/azurerm.html):